basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 documentation](http://wiki.apache.org/solr/SolrPerformanceFactors).

-With a Solr schema, index, and association in place (and possibly a security setup as well), we're ready to start using Riak Search.
+With a Solr schema, index, and association in place (and possibly a security setup as well), we're ready to start using Riak search.
 First, populate the `cat` bucket with values, in this case information about four cats: Liono, Cheetara, Snarf, and Panthro.